PaulStreet/warroom/README.md

-# warroom
+# War Room Javascript Documents
 Repository for javascript code used on War Room documents.
+This code contains no specific information to technical systems or information and is publicly available.